VamsiJaddu/Python-2026/Basic_concepts/README.md

 "modules" are installed with the help of "pip".

 1.built in module - random , math , os , sys

+OS module:
+To print the contents of directory (files/folders)
+Example:
+import os
+path = "/home/user/Documents"
+for file in os.listdir(path): // for entry in os.scandir("."):
+    print(file)

+sys module:
+A built-in Python module that provides access to variables and functions used by the Python interpreter to interact with the system
+Function	Use :
+sys.version -	Shows Python version
+sys.argv -	Command line arguments
+sys.exit() -	Exit program
+sys.path	- Module search path

 2.external module - flask , pyttsx3(speaks) ,  django , pandas

 Comments: